biyer108/DataVisHW4/HW4-report.md

 | Months | ordered, categorical | outer horizontal spatial region (x-axis) |
 | Count | value, quantitative | vertical position on a common scale (y-axis) |

 This idiom is appropriate for this visualization, because of how it deals with different categories (months) that makes it useful to do a count to find which months hold the hottest temperatures for these different cities.
-This data shows the
+The histogram is the most appropriate medium to show this data, because I am trying to show a count of some value of data.
+This data seems to show that July having the highest counts of the highest temperature.
+With June and August being 2nd and 3rd.
+Finally at the end it is September and October.
+All the other months do not have a count of highest temperature.
+This shows that summer months typically have the highest temperature with July having a large lead in counts.

+## Further Questions

 ## References
 None